portel-dev/ncp/docs/SCHEDULER_USER_GUIDE.md

 ## FAQ

 **Q: Can I schedule jobs to run when NCP is not running?**
 A: Yes!
-Jobs run via system cron, independent of NCP.
+Jobs run via system scheduler (launchd/cron), independent of NCP.

 **Q: What happens if my computer is off at execution time?**
-A: Job is skipped.
-Cron only runs jobs when the system is on.
+A: By default, the job is skipped.
+However, you can enable automatic catchup:
+- Add `--catchup-missed` flag when creating the job
+- On macOS, an auto-catchup agent runs at login and every hour
+- Missed tasks with catchup enabled will execute when your laptop opens
+- Perfect for data collection tasks that should run even if delayed
+- Time-sensitive tasks (like notifications) should NOT use catchup

 **Q: Can I use this in a desktop extension?**
 A: Yes!
 Desktop extensions (VS Code, Electron) have full Node.js access.